Mukul-Airen/Tic-Tac-Toe_Game/README.md

 # Logic
 * The game is to be played between two people (in this program between two persons).   <br />
 * One of the player chooses ‘O’ and the other ‘X’ to mark their respective cells.      <br />
-* The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’).  <br />
-* If no one wins, then the game is said to be draw.
+* The game starts with one of the players and the game ends when one of the players has one whole row/ column/ diagonal filled with his/her respective character (‘O’ or ‘X’) or If no one wins, then the game is said to be draw.

 # Requirement
 ## Hardware Requirements